FertigLab/CoGAPSGuide/procedureone.md

 <strong>Timing: 5-10 min</strong>

-1 .To download PyCoGAPS from GitHub with all data included (~2 GB memory), please run the following command, otherwise to omit the data, please refer to Box 2:
+1 .
+To download PyCoGAPS from GitHub with all data included (~2 GB memory), please run the following command, otherwise to omit the data, please refer to Box 2:

 git clone https://github.com/FertigLab/pycogaps.git --recursive